Royal Caribbean Reveals Train-Inspired Dining Venue

 Although the details of the dining experience -- from the exact content of the menu to the look and feel of the venue -- are still under development, the train model will remain in place as the main engine behind the restaurant.

-The Royal Caribbean executive also revealed that the new restaurant -- which still lacks an official name -- will be located aboard Utopia of the Seas in the same location where the sushi restaurant Izumi currently sits on other Oasis-class ships like Symphony of the Seas, Wonder of the Seas, Harmony of the Seas, Allure of the Seas and Oasis of the Seas.
+The Royal Caribbean executive also revealed that the new restaurant, which still lacks a name, will be located aboard Utopia of the Seas in the same location where the sushi restaurant Izumi currently sits on other Oasis-class ships: Symphony of the Seas, Wonder of the Seas, Harmony of the Seas, Allure of the Seas and Oasis of the Seas.

-Royal Caribbean's upcoming dining experience is the latest in development in a trend of immersive dining venues.
-Princess Cruises recently introduced their 360: An Outstanding Experience aboard Enchanted Princess and Discovery Princess, while Disney Wish's Star Wars Hyperspace Lounge and Avengers Quantum Encounter also combine digital technology with character encounters.
+Royal Caribbean's upcoming dining experience is the latest development in a trend of immersive dining venues.
+Princess Cruises recently introduced its 360: An Outstanding Experience aboard Enchanted Princess and Discovery Princess, while Disney Wish's Star Wars Hyperspace Lounge and Avengers Quantum Encounter also combine digital technology with character encounters.